Yuxi0-0/latex-homework-template/README.md

 ## Before starting your homework:

 1. modify the default name and student id in the homework.text file.
-2. while working your assignment, make sure you don't copy the question body into the file.
-We only need you solution.
+2. while working on your assignment, make sure you don't copy the question body into the file.
+We only need your solution.
 3. if you're not familiar with latex, read the homework.tex, especially contents within the \begin{homeworkProblem} label.
-You'll learn how to insert images, writing equations, formulas, and some useful skill to orgnize your solutions neat and clean.
+You'll learn how to insert images, writing equations, formulas, and some useful skills to orgnize your solutions in a neat and clean way.

 ## Features